rimkahan888/rimkahan888/README.md

 Whether it’s building mobile apps, orchestrating ETL/ELT, designing analytics dashboards, or optimizing cloud infrastructure, I bridge the gap between raw data and actionable insights—delivering solutions that are as scalable as they are impactful.

-Let’s automate the boring stuff and engineer the future.

 ### 🛠️ Tech Stack & Expertise
 🔥 Programming Languages